RohanAdwankar/Capy/README.md

   Capy is a MERN Stack web app that facilitates community by allowing users to create events and "pull up" to them!

 # Technologies Used
-MERN stack
+MERN stack:
-MonogoDB
+- MonogoDB
-Express.js
+- Express.js
-React.js
+- React.js
-Node.js
+- Node.js

 React Router
 Tailwind